How to Stop Making Excuses for Not Exercising

 7 tips to make exercising more fun and consistent

 And yet, statistics continue to show that Americans aren’t getting enough exercise.
-Currently, only 1 in 4 adults meet the federal standards for strength-building and aerobic activities, according to the Centers for Disease Control and Prevention (CDC).
+Currently, only 1 in 4 adults meet the federal standards for exercise.

 Could it be we’re just too good at making excuses for not exercising more often?
 After all, how often do we hear ourselves or others say: “I’m too tired,” or “I don’t have time to exercise”?